To Rome with love: Off the beaten path

 TIPS:

 I still love nothing more than walking through the historic centre by night when the buildings are illuminated.
-You can probably see why below.
 I defy you to stand on Capitoline Hill or looking down on the Roman Forum at dusk and not feel slightly overwhelmed by its beauty and grandeur.
 I'm going to leave you with some final images from our trip.
 Farewell Bella Roma.
 We'll be back again soon.